dmarx/obsidian_vault/Normed Vector Spaces.md

 ### Importance

 Normed vector spaces are crucial in many areas of mathematics and applied sciences.
 They provide a framework for analyzing and understanding the behavior of vectors and functions, particularly in infinite-dimensional spaces.
-These spaces form the basis for more complex structures in functional analysis, such as [[Banach Spaces]] (complete normed vector spaces) and [[Hilbert Spaces]] (complete normed vector spaces with an inner product inducing the norm), which are essential in the study of differential equations, quantum mechanics, and many areas of pure and applied mathematics.
+These spaces form the basis for more complex structures in functional analysis, such as [[Banach Spaces]] (complete normed vector spaces) and [[Hilbert Spaces]] (complete normed vector spaces with an inner product inducing the norm), which are essential in the study of [[differential equations]], quantum mechanics, and many areas of pure and applied mathematics.